 Our internal teams have made progress in the digitalisation process and achieved operational and economic improvements during the first year of the Darwin Project.
 The initiative was launched in 2019 and has allowed them to research new technological solutions, reassess their procedures, and generally evolve to be able to provide more efficient support and better quality for all group businesses.

 Iberdrola has adapted its regulatory system to the three major pillars used by the worldwide investment community to measure the impact and sustainability of investments: environmental, social and governance aspects, known as ESG for short.
 By doing so, the company confirms its desire to be at the cutting edge of international best practice, in a context where COVID-19 has highlighted the need to shift towards more sustainable, resilient, inclusive and competitive models as the path to post-pandemic recovery.

 The steady electrification of energy uses driven by the decarbonisation of the economy will enable Iberdrola to add to its customer base.
-The group, which plans to invest more than 6 billion euros in its Wholesale and Retail business between 2020 and 2025, will by the end of this period have contracts with 60 million customer, to whom it will offer smart and innovative solutions in the residential (heat pumps, energy storage, electric mobility and self-consumption) and industrial (smart solutions, process electrification and green hydrogen) sectors.
-Solutions that will put customers at the heart and make them responsible for energy use.
+The group, which plans to invest more than 6 billion euros in its Wholesale and Retail business between 2020 and 2025, will by the end of this period have contracts with 60 million customers, and has also developed a scenario to 2030, in which it estimates that its customer base will reach 70 million.
+The company will offer smart and innovative solutions in the residential (heat pumps, energy storage, electric mobility and self-consumption) and industrial (smart solutions, process electrification and green hydrogen) sectors: solutions that will put customers at the heart and make them responsible for energy use.